-Beginning at 7am ET, Earzup Podcast presents Disneyland by the Numbers.
+Beginning at 7am ET, we present an archived Earzup Podcast episode running down Disneyland by the Numbers.
 Then we’ll devote solid audio blocks throughout the day to each of the many lands of Disneyland.